On-site Heat Treatment Service:

 2. Heat Generation: As the current flows through the nickel/chrome within the FCP, the inherent resistance generates heat proportional to the current and the material’s resistivity.

-3. Temperature Control: The heat produced is monitored using thermocouples that are placed on, or near, the metal component surface to determine the proper current to be introduced to the FCP’s in order to control the heating or cooling of the component accurately.
+3. Temperature Control: The heat produced is monitored using thermocouples placed on or near the metal component surface to determine the proper current to be introduced to the FCPs, thereby accurately controlling the heating or cooling of the component.

 4. Thermal Processing: The heat produced is utilized for preheat and post weld heat treatment applications to achieve specific metallurgical properties in a localized area, such as stress relief, hardness enhancement, or material flexibility.